nsidc/agu2023-qgreenland-cryocloud/slides/index.md

 :::{.notes}
-Our workshop was able to serve 25 learners from all career stages, representing Germany, India, USA, India, Poland, and France.
+Our workshop was able to serve 25 learners from all career stages, representing Germany, Poland, India, France, Canada, and the US.
 Our only technical prerequisites were Internet access and a browser.

+NOTE: Internet access is no small barrier to participation, but our format enabled international participation without requiring travel, which we felt was important.

 We reduced the costs of setting up compute infrastructure from an expected $4500 to only
 $75 in cloud costs for a 3-day workshop.

 We shared our lessons learned in a post on the _Jupyter Blog_.
 Our last slide will have a QR code that will take you to a page with links, including to this post.

-NOTE: Internet access is no small barrier to participation, but our format enabled international participation without requiring travel, which we felt was important.
 :::